 In 2013 a number of my posts, unexpectedly, featured the Austin Healey 100/3000.
-The trigger for this was me being provoked into wanting to draw peoples’ attention to the role that Jensen Motors Ltd. had played in both the manufacture and development of that car.
+The trigger for this was me being provoked into wanting to draw peoples’ attention to the role that Jensen Motors Ltd. had played in both the manufacture and development of those cars.

-In the early months of 2014 I thought to myself “why am I giving so much time to Healey and not to Jensen which is part of my DNA, due to me being employed by that company during the formative years of a life-long career in the automotive industry?”
+In the early months of 2014, I thought to myself “why am I giving so much time to Healey and not to Jensen which is part of my DNA, due to my being employed by that company during the formative years of a lifelong career in the automotive industry?”

 This post only deals with the cars created by the Jensen brothers.
-Alongside the car business ran a very successful and innovative commercial vehicle business.
+Alongside the car business, they ran a very successful and innovative commercial vehicle business.
 That story is told elsewhere but not by me.

 The Jensen Brothers

 Alan (b.
 1906) and Richard (b.
-1909) lived in Bloomfield Road, Moseley, Birmingham U.K. when they built their first Austin 7 (Chummy) based special in 1928.
+1909) lived in Bloomfield Road, Moseley, Birmingham U.K. when they built their first Austin 7 (Chummy) based ‘special’ in 1928.
 Soon afterwards the family moved just around the corner to Anderton Park Road, where the second special, based upon a Standard 9 chassis, was conceived and built.
+This car was built at the suggestion of Arthur Wilde, at the time Chief Engineer of the Standard Motor Company, Coventry, as a result of him seeing and being impressed by the brothers’ Austin Seven special.
 This design was adopted by the Standard Motor Company with the production cars being built by Avon Coachworks of Warwick where Alan Jensen was employed to oversee final design and production.

-As a result of doing research for this post I found out that Ron Horton was a director of Mitchells and Butler, a well known Birmingham brewer.
+As a result of undertaking research for this post, I found out that Ron Horton was a director of Mitchells and Butler, a well known Birmingham brewer.
 His grandfather played a big part in the development of Birmingham in the 19th Century.
-A tradition which continues today via the family firm, Horton Estates limited, a private property development company based in Birmingham.
+This is a tradition that continues today via the family firm, Horton Estates limited, a private property development company based in Birmingham.
 But that is another story altogether!

 If you really want to get ‘under the skin’ of this topic then you could do no better than read Richard Calver’s book ‘All the Models’.

-What I want to do here, for my own interest and hopefully for the interest of visitors, in this post, is to feature as many of the cars as possible that Alan and Richard were responsible for creating in one way or another.
+What I want to do in this post, for my own interest and hopefully for the interest of readers, is to feature as many of the cars as possible that Alan and Richard were responsible for creating in one way or another.

-Having done this research I cannot help coming to the conclusion that, if, at the end of their lives they had to say which was the best part, they would elect for the prewar years.
+Having done this research I cannot help imagining that, if, at the end of their lives Alan and Richard had to say which was the period that they most enjoyed, they would elect for the prewar years.

-That is just my opinion having seen all the cars they created at that time and also being aware of how difficult things got when dealing with volume production contracts, for other marques, in the 50’s 60’s and 70’s.
+That is just my opinion having seen all the cars they created at that time and also being aware of how difficult things got when dealing with volume production contracts, for other marques, in the ’50s and ’60s, although very lucrative.

 |The brothers’ first creation – a special based upon an Austin 7